 According to Strengthsfinder, my strengths are: woo, communication, individualisation, ideation and input.
 Most times I take a Myers-Briggs test, I’m an ENFJ.
 I’d like to call myself a systems entrepreneur but find it far too pretentious even while typing it.

 I live in South London with my yoga-teaching Dutch partner and our super-fluffy cat, Lewis.
 I’m a proud Cornishman and try to square my farm-based upbringing with my more-recent vegetarianism.
 I’ve played a drum solo at Truro Cathedral, played football at the home of Plymouth Argyle and run two half-marathons, including one dressed as a tiger on my birthday.
+I look forward to running the London Marathon in April 2018.

 Disclaimer: I reserve the right to be wrong and to change my mind.
 The blog reflects my opinions, not those of any employer, past, present or non-existent.